Jacques-Bénigne Bossuet: Death

 Until he was over 70 years, Bossuet enjoyed good health, but in 1702 he developed chronic kidney stones.
 Two years later he was a hopeless invalid, and on 12 April 1704 he died quietly.
 His funeral oration was given by Charles de la Rue, SJ.
 He was buried at Meaux Cathedral.

 Preaching

 Bossuet is widely considered to be one of the most influential homilists of all time.
 He is one of the preachers, along with John Tillotson and Louis Bourdaloue, who began the transition from Baroque to Neoclassical preaching.
 He preached with a simple eloquence that eschewed the grandiose extravagances of earlier preaching.
 He focused on ethical rather than doctrinal messages, often drawing from the lives of saints or saintly contemporaries as examples.
 He preached, for example, on St. Francis de Sales as well as funeral orations on Queen Henrietta Maria of France and Henrietta Anne of England.
 Bossuet's funeral orations in particular had lasting importance and were translated early into many languages, including English.
-Such was their power that even Voltaire, normally so antagonistic toward clergy, praised his oratorical excellence.
+Voltaire, normally antagonistic toward clergy, praised his oratorical excellence.
+The Catholic Encyclopedia (1913) calls Bossuet the greatest pulpit orator of all time, ranking him ahead of Augustine and Chrysostom.
+The exterior of Harvard's Sanders Theater includes busts of the eight greatest orators of all time – they include a bust of Bossuet alongside such giants of oratory as Demosthenes, Cicero, and Chrysostom.